Akil Baddoo Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers, including Akil Baddoo and his .467 slugging percentage over his past 10 games, battle starting pitcher Gerrit Cole and the New York Yankees at Comerica Park, Wednesday at 6:40 PM ET.
+On Thursday, Akil Baddoo (hitting .167 in his past 10 games) and the Detroit Tigers face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Yankees.
+He had a hitless performance in his last game (0-for-4) against the Yankees.

 Akil Baddoo Game Info & Props vs. the Yankees